Photography

 • Canon Extender RF 2x

-• Canon GSP Receiver GP-E2 – geotags photos on the R and R5 cameras
+• Canon GPS Receiver GP-E2 – geotags photos on the R and R5 cameras

-• Hero GoPro4 Black – ruggedized wide-field digital camera – mainly used for underwater or on-the-water photos and video
+• GoPro Hero 12 Black – ruggedized wide-field digital camera – mainly used for underwater or on-the-water action photos and video

 • DJI Mavic 3 Classic drone & Sandisk Extreme Pro 256Gb high speed SDXC card – HD, 2.7k, 4k & 5.4k aerial video and 20 Mpix photos